 Our archives and special collections include a library, archives, and reference resources.
 The collections provide researchers with a scholarly resource of materials related to philanthropy and philanthropists in Michigan.
 The collections support the study and research interests of visiting scholars, GVSU faculty, students in the School of Public, Nonprofit, and Health Administration, and the general public.

-We have archives and special collections in various different formats, all house at Grand Valley in a physical or digital format.
+Archives and special collections are housed at Grand Valley State University in physical or digital format.

-Digital Collections: Our digital collections houses interviews with Michigan philanthropists and highlights of collections from the Johnson Center Archives of philanthropy and philanthropists in the State of Michigan.
+Digital Collections: Our digital collections include interviews with Michigan philanthropists and highlights of collections from the Johnson Center Archives of philanthropy and philanthropists in the State of Michigan.

-Collections and Reference Resources: The collection guides (also known as finding aids) consist of primary and secondary source and unique reference materials are used to find, understand, and locate archival resources.
+Collections and Reference Resources: The collection guides (also known as finding aids) are used to find, understand, and locate archival resources that include primary and secondary sources and unique reference materials.

 GVSU Library: Students, faculty, researchers, and the community are invited to visit the Philanthropy Reading Room at the Steelcase Library on GVSU's Pew Campus in downtown Grand Rapids (campus map) and browse non-circulating reference materials and publications.
 View over 4,000 items in the collection.
 Titles are also accessible at local libraries statewide through MelCat.